jundalisay/superb/content/en/research/poincare/science/chapter-10b.md

 Most theorists have a constant predilection for explanations borrowed from physics, mechanics, or dynamics.

-Some would be satisfied if they could account for all phenomena by the motion of molecules attracting one another accordingscience and hypothesis 186 to certain laws.
-Others are more exact: they would suppress attractions acting at a distance; their molecules would follow rectilinear paths, from which they would only be deviated by impacts.
-Others again, such as Hertz, suppress the forces as well, but suppose their molecules subjected to geometrical connections analo- gous, for instance, to those of articulated systems; thus, they wish to reduce dynamics to a kind of kinematics.
+Some would be satisfied if they could account for all phenomena by the motion of molecules attracting one another according to certain laws.

+Others are more exact: they wouldsuppress attractions acting at a distance; their molecules would follow rectilinear paths, from which they would only be deviated by impacts.

+Others again, such as Hertz, suppress the forces as well, but suppose their molecules subjected to geometrical connections analogous, for instance, to those of articulated systems; thus, they wish to reduce dynamics to a kind of kinematics.
 In a word, they all wish to bend nature into a certain form, and unless they can do this they cannot be satisfied.

 Is Nature flexible enough for this?

-We shall examine this question in Chapter 12, àpro- pos of Maxwell’s theory.
+We shall examine this question in Chapter 12, àpropos of Maxwell’s theory.

-Every time that the principles of least action and energy are satisfied, we shall see that not only is there always a mechanical explanation possible, but that there is an unlimited number of such explana- tions.
+Every time that the principles of least action and energy are satisfied, we shall see that not only is there always a mechanical explanation possible, but that there is an unlimited number of such explanations.

 By means of a well-known theorem due to Königs, it may be shown that we can explain everything in an unlimited number of ways, by connections after the manner of Hertz, or, again, by central forces.